Mr-ebony/Splunk-threat-hunting-lab/README.md

 - VirtualBox

 ## 🛠️ Lab Setup
-1. Installed Splunk on Windows
+1. Installed Splunk on Windows (Please see image 1)
     + Download **Splunk Enterprise (Free)** for Windows
     + Install it:
       + double-click the `.msi` installer
-2. Import 'WinEventLog:Security' into Splunk
+2. Import 'WinEventLog:Security' into Splunk (Please see image 2)
    + To Add Logs:
      + In Splunk > Go to **Settings** > **Add Data**
      + Choose **Monitor File/Directory**